Isabella of Aragon, Duchess of Milan: Death

 During her last years, Isabella saw her daughter become a mother to four of her six children: Isabella (born 18 January 1519; by marriage Queen of Hungary and Croatia), Sigismund Augustus (born 1 August 1520; later King of Poland and Grand Duke of Lithuania as last male monarch from the Jagiellonian dynasty), Sophia (born 13 July 1522; by marriage Duchess of Brunswick-Lüneburg) and Anna (born 18 October 1523; later Queen regnant of Poland and Grand Duchess regnant of Lithuania, and by marriage Princess of Transylvania).
 Not giving up on uniting the rival branches of the Sforza family, Isabella sent envoys to Poland to propose marriage of her eldest granddaughter, the younger Isabella, to Francesco II Sforza, newly installed Duke of Milan.
 However, Sigismund I refused as Milan was contested and Francesco II's hold was tenuous.

 Isabella didn't live long enough to see the resolution of her aunt's inheritance.
 At the beginning of October 1523 she fell seriously ill.
 In early February 1524, the disease worsened and the Duchess died a few days later, on 11 February, aged 53.
 Initially buried in Bari, her remains were returned to Naples and buried in San Domenico Maggiore.
 On the sarcophagus of Isabella there is a quatrain wrote by certain Hieronymus Sforza, which called her a descendant of a hundred kings.
-The inscription alluded to the antiquity of the Duchess' family, which on the distaff side came from Charlemagne.
+The inscription alluded to the antiquity of the Duchess' family, which on the distaff side descended from Charlemagne.

 In 2012, anthropologists excavated the body of Isabella, and concluded that she had syphilis.
 Her teeth had a high level of mercury, which was used (ineffectively) to treat syphilis, and had given a black color to the tooth enamel, most of which had been removed by abrading.
 They concluded that she was poisoned by her own medicine.

+Issue

+By her marriage, Isabella had four children: